 4. Difficulty integrating with cloud-based systems

 Managing encryption keys requires additional overhead - Managing encryption keys is arguably the most challenging part of implementing an encryption strategy.
 The old approach to key management is having what we'd call “key custodians”, whose sole responsibility is to manually keep track of the keys and update them.
-However, with some companies having millions of keys to manage, this becomes inefficient and creates vulnerabilities such as human error in updating system certificates or losing key material.
+However, with some companies having millions of keys to manage, this becomes inefficient and can create encryption problems such as human error in updating system certificates or losing key material.
 A proper solution would be to install a system that allows you to regain lost productivity and put an end to human error with highly-automated processes.
-Enter: Fornetix VaultCore.
+Fornetix’s VaultCore provides a solution to the multitude of encryption problems caused by human error and antiquated processes.
 Changing the lock no longer requires days or weeks to process because VaultCore’s capabilities allow you to “set it and forget it.”
 With VaultCore, you are able to put in a place a re-keying schedule that matches your company's desired policy, saving your organization thousands of dollars by turning a manual process into a simple click of a button.

-KMS make it hard to access the protected data - Rather than investing in technology that comes with its own proprietary components and adoption barriers, it's smarter to utilize a key management system that can integrate with the existing technology already deployed in your network.
+KMS make it hard to access the protected data - Investing in technology that comes with its own proprietary components and adoption barriers can present more encryption issues, so it's smarter to utilize a key management system that can integrate with the existing technology already deployed in your network.
 Think of it like being the one Android in an iPhone group chat that has the capability to read, interpret, and operate with any operating system without disrupting processes and workflows.
 Built on the concept of interoperability, VaultCore allows you to maximize security governance and business productivity without any disruption.

-KMS hinder performance - This is a common misconception rather than a barrier.
+KMS hinder performance - This isn’t exactly an encryption problem but rather a misconception.
 Encryption is an intense mechanism, and the old school of thought was that, when applied at a more granular level, encryption can significantly slow the system down.
 The reality is that modern encryption hardware like AES-NI is now integrated into most processors, vastly improving the speed of applications performing encryption and decryption to the point where it is seamless to an end-user.
 With the average organization having millions of pieces of encrypted data that they’re managing in inconsistent ways and in various places, it’s easy to expect operating systems to take a hit.
 VaultCore recognizes the fact that we’re living in a IoT connected world with millions of devices, thousands of users, and an expansive number of encryption keys required to secure them all.
 We've generated the capability to manage hundreds of millions of encryption keys on a single appliance without impacting performance.

 Note: This entry has been edited to reflect the 'Key Orchestration' solution name becoming 'VaultCore'Share this entry